teacherstrange/react-components/README.md

 import "@wonderflow/react-components/themes/light.css";
 ```

-> Themes are provided in css and json formats
+> Themes are provided in css and json formats.

 ## Components